New York State Commission of Correction

 Contact: Janine Kava, Press Office

-The New York State Commission of Correction is an independent regulatory and oversight agency that oversees the operation and management of state and local correctional facilities and the secure centers operated by the Office of Children and Family Services.
+The New York State Commission of Correction is an independent regulatory and oversight agency that oversees the operations and management of state and local correctional facilities.
 Its three members are appointed by the Governor to statutory terms with the advice and consent of the New York State Senate.
-The current members of the Commission are: Chairman Thomas A. Beilein, who also serves as chief executive officer; Daniel L. Stewart, who chairs the Citizens Policy and Complaint Review Council; and Phyllis Harrison-Ross, M.D., who chairs the Medical Review Board.
+The current members of the Commission are: Chairman Beilein, who also serves as chief executive officer; Daniel L. Stewart, who chairs the Citizens Policy and Complaint Review Council; and Dr. Phyllis Harrison-Ross, M.D., who chairs the Medical Review Board.